-Your minimum Account Value is \$2,000.
-If the Account Value goes below the minimum Account Value and we have received no premiums from you for two years, we may terminate the contract and pay you the Account Value.
+Your minimum Account Value is \$5,000 if this Contract is issued in New York and \$2,000 if this Contract is issued in any other state.
+If the Account Value goes below the minimum Account Value and we have received no premiums from you for three years if this Contract is issued in New York and two years if this Contract is issued in any other state, we may terminate the contract and pay you the Account Value.
 We will notify you in advance and will give you at least 60 days to contribute additional premium to bring the Account Value above the minimum if you wish to keep your contract in force.
 The minimum Account Value does not apply if you have a GLWB Rider.